 Non-state actors and cyber criminals can wage war against us.
 Foreign nations can interfere in our democracy.
 And we’re being told that the world, as we know it from a climate perspective, has already reached an irreversible stage of damage.
 Even though we’re debating whether or not that’s “a thing”.

 There’s a lot of scary stuff out there.
 There always has been.
 But the new scary stuff is different than the old scary stuff.
-People are struggling with that.
+And people are struggling with it.
 My social media feed is an ongoing argument between safe space crusaders and xenophobes who advocate for arming the citizenry towards safety.
 Voters flocked towards the messages of the perceived security of socialism or a wanna be strong man who will build walls to protect them.

 We are scared to death.